vapid/vapid/README.md

+## No longer maintained

+This repository is no longer maintained.
+Issues and pull requests will no longer be answered or approved.
+The repository will remain read-only though, so that users can fork and use elsewhere.
+Thank you for a good run.

+---

 <img src="http://cdn.vapid.com/logo.svg" width="300px" height="auto" alt="Vapid logo">

 Vapid is an intentionally simple content management system built on the idea that you can create a custom dashboard without ever leaving the HTML.